silentorb/marloth-story/books/fairytale/part4.md

 "No."

 The group split up.
-As the raven took to the air and the amphibian and cloth animal set off down a nearby street, James mulled over which way to turn.
+As they dispersed, James mulled over which way to turn.
 He knew nothing about the City's present layout, which was understandable since it had probably already changed within the short period they had been there.
 Where should he go to get information?
 He